- Get Started in GMS

 The following resources offer general guidance and information regarding the grant application and award process:

-- The External Overview portion of the GMS Online Training Tool.
+- The External Overview portion of the GMS Online Training Tool summarizes the steps for applying for, accepting and managing grants.

-- The OJP Grant Process page provides and overview of the grant process, including details on applying and accepting an award.
+- The OJP Grant Process page provides an overview of the grant process, including details on applying and accepting an award.

 - The Grants.gov website lists many OJP funding opportunities and provides additional training and technical assistance.